Hydrat-Agency/laravel-2fa/README.md

 ### Custom driver

-If you need more flexibility in the process, you can extend the `BaseDriver` class and change the workflow inside.
+If you need more flexibility in the process, you can extend the `BaseDriver` class and change its workflow.

 ```php
 namespace App\Auth\Drivers;